 Figure 1.
 In Black Canyon of the Gunnison National Park, the Gunnison River cuts through Precambrian rock nearly 2 billion years old!
 Most of these rocks are metamorphic and show evidence of exposure to extreme pressures and temperatures .
 Some of the rocks are igneous and formed from magma that pushed its way up into cracks in the Earth's crust, where it cooled and crystallized.
 The metamorphic rock that dominates the walls of the Black Canyon is called gneiss (pronounced 'nice'), and is blended with schist, another rock that normally has Introduction flat or elongated crystals.
-You might spot the intense light and dark bands in this adjacent photo.
-These rocks were once buried deep below the Earth's surface where they and pressure.

-In any introductory textbook on physical geology, the folding of the reader will find the discussion on metamorphic rocks alternating located after the chapters on igneous and sedimentary rocks, and for very good reason.
-Metamorphic rocks form by the physical and sometimes chemical alteration of a pre-existing rock, whether it is igneous or sedimentary.
-In some cases, even metamorphic rocks can be altered into a completely different metamorphic rock.
-With igneous rocks forming from the melt produced by any rock type and a sedimentary encountered rock forming from the weathered product of any rock extreme heat type, the alteration of any rock to produce a metamorphic one completes the components of what is known as the rock cycle.
+You might spot In any introductory textbook on physical geology, the the intense folding of the reader will find the discussion on metamorphic rocks alternating located after the chapters on igneous and sedimentary light and rocks, and for very good reason.
+Metamorphic rocks dark bands form by the physical and sometimes chemical in this adjacent alteration of a pre-existing rock, whether it is igneous photo.
+These or sedimentary.
+In some cases, even metamorphic rocks were once buried rocks can be altered into a completely different deep below metamorphic rock.
+With igneous rocks forming from the Earth's surface the melt produced by any rock type and a sedimentary where they encountered rock forming from the weathered product of any rock extreme heat type, the alteration of any rock to produce a and metamorphic one completes the components of what pressure. is known as the rock cycle.